 - Look for Capital Growth: Fixed income investments such as bonds and preferred shares can, with the right interest rate environment, provide capital growth during periods of inflation.

-- At Bloom, we believe that ‘it’s not what you have—it’s what you keep’.
+At Bloom Investment Counsel, we believe that ‘it’s not what you have—it’s what you keep.
 The fundamental principle is having tax efficient income so that you have more in your pocket.
 Here are a few key points to note when it comes to navigating taxable income during retirement:

 - Income from annual RRIF distributions bear tax at the highest rate applicable to you.